 About the Program

-The Entry-level Master’s (ELM) program combines learning in basic nursing sufficient to prepare students to take the NCLEX-RN licensure examination and to study for an advanced practice role in a clinical nursing specialty.
-For the first four semesters, students take theory and clinical courses, followed by an internship, to prepare them to take the licensure exam.
+The Entry-Level Master’s (ELM) program combines learning in basic nursing sufficient to prepare students to take the NCLEX-RN licensure examination and to study for an advanced practice role in a clinical nursing specialty.
+For the first four terms, students take theory and clinical courses, followed by an internship, to prepare them to take the licensure exam.

 Students select a nursing specialty they wish to pursue.
 Upon successful completion of all graduate coursework, the Master of Science in Nursing is awarded.

 Students may also fulfill the specialty requirement through one of the School of Nursing’s unique combined programs.

 Master of Science in Nursing students may elect to also earn their master’s in Nursing Education or Healthcare Administration and Leadership in addition to the primary specialties offered.
 These secondary specialties are not offered in conjunction with the MSN alone; a student must earn a primary specialty as part of the MSN program and then may continue on to complete the coursework for the Nursing Education Certificate or the Nursing Administration Certificate as a post-master’s student.

 Consistent with the mission and purpose of the university, the School of Nursing is a Christian community of disciples, scholars, and practitioners.
 Its purpose is to advance the work of God in the world through nursing education, research, professional practice, community, and church service.